 When you are writing your email marketing copy and subject line, you might think of writing to thousands of people.

 But the recipients must not feel like he or she is one of those thousands.
 Remember how crucial it is to make your subscribers feel special.

 They are more responsive to personalized messages.
 So write like you are addressing a single person.

-Even the subject line should have a personalized and more of a conversational tone.
+Even the subject line should have a personalized and more conversational tone.
 Don’t try to be pushy or pitch anything right there.

 Try to have a chat and connect with the audience.
 Even Ask them to respond to what they think, in some cases.

 Be friendly in the tone and the language as well.